-Every day I read articles about both the strides that have been made in enabling opportunities for successful career women, especially at senior level.
-But there are an equal number it seems lamenting failures and highlighting more or less egregious examples.
+Every day I read articles about both the strides that have been made in enabling opportunities for successful career women, especially at the senior level.
+But there is an equal number it seems lamenting failures and highlighting more or less egregious examples.

 Life is nuanced and not soundbite.